Skip to main content

 Tuesday, September 20, 2005

-Strathe said the faculty forum will begin at 9 a.m. in the Wes Watkins Center Auditorium and will feature two presentations on subjects of great interest to OSU.
-The open house is scheduled from 1:30- 4 p.m. at the Telecommunications Center.
-The forum’s opening session, from 9- 10:15 a.m., will focus on copyright law and intellectual property rights.
-The presenter will be Ken Salomon, a member of the Communications Practices Group of the Washington, D.C. law firm of Dow, Lohnes & Albertson, PLLC.
+Dr. Strathe said the faculty forum will begin at 9 a.m. in the Wes Watkins Center Auditorium and will feature two presentations on subjects of great interest to OSU.
+The open house is scheduled from 1:30-4 p.m. at the Telecommunications Center.
+The forum’s opening session, from 9-10:15 a.m., will focus on copyright law and intellectual property rights.
+Ken Salomon, a member of the Communications Practices Group of the Washington, D.C., law firm of Dow, Lohnes & Albertson PLLC, will present.

 Back To Top